rikyperdana/discussions/vietnam_student_exchange.md

 platform for our students to engage with top-tier Vietnamese education and gain valuable industry exposure.

-To facilitate this collaboration, please find attached some brief details about Universitas Muhammadiyah Riau's exchange programs, including our student profiles, desired fields of study, and anticipated program duration.
+To facilitate this collaboration, please have a look on the some attached brief details about Universitas Muhammadiyah Riau's exchange programs, including our student profiles, desired fields of study, and anticipated program duration.
 We believe that these qualifications align with the academic offerings at your university, paving the way for a fruitful partnership.

 We are eager to discuss potential collaborations further and address any questions or concerns you may have regarding this proposal.
-Please feel free to contact me directly at [Your Email] or [Your Phone Number] to arrange a suitable time for a conversation.
+Please feel free to contact me directly at [Your Email] or [Your Phone Number] to arrange a suitable time for a direct conversation through online meetings platform.

-Thank you for considering our request, and we look forward to the possibility of strengthening ties between Universitas Muhammadiyah Riau and your esteemed institution in Vietnam.
+Thank you for considering our request, and we look forward to the possibility of strengthening ties between Universitas Muhammadiyah Riau and [Target University] in Vietnam.
 Together, we can create unparalleled opportunities for our students to grow academically and professionally while expanding their global networks.